-DoC 36.3: Evidence of corrective action following a guilty verdict, if applicable; and
+DoC 36.3: Evidence of corrective action following a breach of legislation, if applicable; and

-DoC 36.4: The auditor will verify that the company does not appear on the following list: www.wgea.gov.au/report/compliance
+DoC 36.4: The assessor will verify that the company does not appear on the following list: Non-compliant list | WGEA

-Lawful Conduct
+7.5 Lawful Conduct

-Criterion 37: The manufacturer / applicant company must not have been convicted of any breach of criminal law, any breach of the Trade Practices Act 1974 or the Corporations Act 2001, including prosecution or de-listing by the Australian Stock Exchange (ASX) or international equivalent.
+Criterion 37: The manufacturer/applicant company shall not have been convicted of any breach of criminal law, any breach of the Competition and Consumer Act 2010 or the Corporations Act 2001, including prosecution or de-listing by the Australian Stock Exchange (ASX or international equivalent).
 Where a manufacturer is from an overseas jurisdiction, it is that jurisdiction's equivalent regulations that apply.
-Where a manufacturer has been found guilty of a breach of relevant legislation within the last 2-years, there must be evidence of corrective action.
+Where a producer has been found guilty of a breach of relevant legislation within the last two years, there must be evidence of corrective action.

-DoC 37.1: Signed declaration from an Executive Officer of the organisation; and
+DoC 37.1: Signed declaration from an Executive Officer of the organisation stating compliance with above legislation; and